Will AI Replace...

 -

-Material quantity estimation
+Material quantity takeoffs and cost estimation

 high